-Weigh to Live is an online weight management programme that supports safe weight loss for people with a body mass index (BMI) between 25 and 30 kg/m2.
+Weigh to Live is an online weight management programme that supports safe and healthy weight loss for people with a body mass index (BMI) between 25 and 30 kg/m2.

 Who is Weigh to Live for?

 Weigh to Live is a plan designed for adults (over the age of 18) who: